-Nine killed as powerful quake topples buildings in Albania
+Powerful quake kills 13 in Albania as buildings bury residents

 Hours later a magnitude 5.4 earthquake hit Bosnia, with an epicentre 75 km (45 miles) south of Sarajevo, monitors said.
 There were no immediate reports of injuries.

-Two women were found dead in the rubble of an apartment building in the northern Albanian town of Thumane and a man died in the town of Kurbin after jumping out of a building, a Defence Ministry spokeswoman said.
-Another body was recovered from rubble in Thumane.
+Five people were found dead in the rubble of apartment buildings in the northern Albanian town of Thumane and a man died in the town of Kurbin after jumping out of a building, a Defence Ministry spokeswoman said.

-Four bodies were pulled from two collapsed buildings in the western town of Durres, the Defence Ministry said, and a man died near the northern town of Lezhe.
+Seven bodies were pulled from collapsed buildings in Durres, the main port and tourism destination, the Defence Ministry said, adding 39 had been pulled out alive from under the ruins.

 Defence Minister Olta Xhacka said 135 people were injured.